 Now from the network Core point of view, it is clearly seen the CPU spike (moment of DoS) and normalization (moment of CoPP application):

 Notice: Use CoPP and CPPr carefully.
-Using those techniques without theory background can cause outages of network services including management communication with devices.
+Using those techniques without a theory background can cause outages of network services including management communication with devices.